Ergodicity and weak mixing for group-indexed infinitely divisible stationary processes: Proof of the main theorem

 \subsection{Necessary background}

-We give some background about {\sc id}p stationary processes, with the goal of having Maruyama representation for such processes with countable indexing group.
+We give some background about infinitely divisible Poissonian stationary processes, with the goal of having Maruyama representation for such processes with countable indexing group.
 This type of representation exists in the literature also for more general groups, however we will only need the countable case.
 We refer the interested reader to the works of Kabluchko and Stoev \cite[\S2.2]{kabluchko2016stochastic} and of Rosinski \cite[\S2]{rosinki2018representations}.